 With a sweet and citrusy taste and scent, para-cymene makes a popular flavoring agent.
 It's also used in make-up, perfumes, and cleaning products.

-Studies show para-cymene to have antioxidant, anti-inflammatory, anxiolytic, anti-cancer, and antimicrobial properties.
+Studies show p-cymene to have anti-oxidant, anti-inflammatory, anxiolytic, anti-cancer, and antimicrobial properties.
 It helps repair cells, reduce inflammation, and kill bacteria.

 Sources: Cannabis, Chlorophyll

 Phytol is released during chlorophyll breakdown.
 It's used in many fragrance compounds as an aromatic ingredient.

 Medically, research so far shows it to act as an anti-oxidant, reduces inflammation, and fights cancer.
 Phytol enhances the natural killer cells that fight cancer while also strengthening immunity and reducing inflammation.

 It is under study as a possible alternative treatment for Alzheimer's patients because it disrupts the amyloid proteins that accumulate with that disease.

 Sources: Cannabis, Pennyroyal, Catnip, Peppermint